Price boosts, odds boosts, enhanced odds or whatever the bookies choose to call them are well worth keeping an eye out for.

-For example, the following price boosts were on offer as part of William Hill’s Happy Hour, where they feature a different one every 15 minutes for a selected hour of the day.
+For example, the following price boosts were on offer as part of William Hill’s Happy Hour, where they feature a different boost every 15 minutes for a selected hour of the day.

 There are usually plenty of price boosts flying around in the build up to big televised football matches too.
 Bookmakers are looking to target customers that will be watching the action.
-It’s therefore worth keeping an eye out for posts on their social media accounts.
+If you’re active on social media, keep an eye out for posts on their accounts.